Canada Games Council

 Jacob McInnis - email@example.com

-Jacob is a Games Services Coordinator with the Canada Games Council.
+Jacob is a Coordinator of Games Services with the Canada Games Council.
 In this position, Jacob plays a role in helping to shape the sport program for the Canada Games property, while also helping to deliver the Council's Transfer of Knowledge program to current and future Host Societies.

 Jacob joined the Council in 2012 in his current role as a Sport & Games Coordinator after previously working with the 2009 Canada Games Host Society and the Whitehorse 2012 Arctic Winter Games Host Society.
 He has also held positions with the 2010 G8/G20 Summits Management Office, 2009 Canadian Ringette Championships and the 2008 World Sledge Hockey Challenge.